As soon as the baby is born, we all want our babies to sleep well.

 Babies are known to sleep longer at night.
 According to Babywise book, "by five weeks of age, most babies can extend their night-time sleep by 1 hour for each week.
 The average healthy five-week old can handle a 5 hour stretch at night.
 A seven week old can handle a 7-hour stretch at night."

-Takes about 3 naps instead of many brief, irregular ones.
+Takes about 3 naps a day instead of many brief, irregular ones.